-The Board shall employ principals with the ability to exercise professional leadership in the school.
+The Board shall employ Principals with the ability to exercise professional leadership in the school.

-- 1. The salary for the Superintendent shall be negotiated with the Board.
-The salaries must be within established budget line items. - 2.
-The amount and type of leave for administrators shall be 16 days for the Superintendent and 12 days for Principals. - 3.
-Any unused leave remaining at the end of the administrators' contract period shall be negotiated as to any carryover provisions into the next contract term, or for payment upon completion of the contract, at the discretion of the Board. - 4.
-The fringe benefits for administrators shall be according to the fringe benefits that employees currently received. - 5.
-Any provisions and negotiated items shall be clearly specified on the administrator's contract and approved by the Board. - 6.
-The original contract executed with the signatures of the administrator and Board Chairperson shall be placed in the personnel file of the administrator.
+- 1. The salary for the Principals shall be in accordance with the approved salary scale. - 2.
+The amount and type of leave for Principals shall be 12 days. - 3.
+Any unused leave remaining at the end of the Principal's contract period shall be carried over into the next contract term, or for payment upon completion of the contract, at the discretion of the Board. - 4.
+The fringe benefits for Principals shall be according to the fringe benefits that employees currently receive. - 5.
+All provisions shall be clearly specified on the -Principal's contract and approved by the Board. - 6.
+The original contract executed with the signatures of the Principal and Board Chairperson shall be placed in the personnel file of the Principal.

-- 7. The Board will attempt to notify Superintendent of contract renewal or non-renewal by the first regular meeting in January.
-However, the Board reserves the right to not renew an administrator's contract at any time before the beginning of the next school year. - 8.
-The Board will attempt to notify the Principals of contract renewal or non-renewal by the first regular meeting in February.
+7. The Board will attempt to notify the principals of contract renewal or non-renewal by the first regular meeting in February.
 However, the Board reserves the right to not renew an administrator's contract at any time before the beginning of the next school year.

-2.22 PRINCIPAL
+2.22 PRINCIPAL'S ASSESSMENT

-The superintendent shall evaluate the principals at least twice annually, based upon criteria agreed upon in advance between the School Board, the Superintendent, and the principals.
+The Superintendent shall evaluate the principals at least twice annually, based upon criteria agreed upon in advance between the School Board, the Superintendent, and the principals.
 The Assessments shall be placed in the principals' personnel folders.